 Just walking the docks at the Annapolis show last October, everyone could tell this boat was something special.
 First there was the banner proclaiming it had just won the top spot in the double-handed division in the Chicago-Mackinac Race.
 Then there was the cockpit, filled with really friendly Slovenian guys showing off a really clever midship hideaway outboard-engine well.
 If you took the trouble to board the boat, there were still more clever ideas lurking below: a nifty saloon table that converts into a centerline nav station with a motorcycle-type seat; a proper head with a lightweight folding magnetic door to enclose it; and integrated hanging gear bags that can be used to easily move kit on and off the boat.

-So yes, I have to confess I was pretty pumped when I got the nod to test-sail the Seascape 27 aprés-show not long before we voted it one of SAIL’s Best Boats for 2015.
+So yes, I have to confess I was pretty pumped when I got the nod to test-sail the Seascape 27 (more recently renamed the Beneteau First 27) aprés-show not long before we voted it one of SAIL’s Best Boats for 2015.